-Institut Pasteur de Nouvelle-Calédonie (IPNC)
+Institut Pasteur de Nouvelle-Calédonie

-The Institut Pasteur de Nouvelle-Calédonie (IPNC) is a leading partner of the Government of New Caledonia, to develop research linked to public health priorities and health issues.
+The Institut Pasteur de Nouvelle-Calédonie is a leading partner of the Government of New Caledonia, to develop research linked to public health priorities and health issues.

-Furthermore, with the support of the National Research Agency, the IPNC is now involved in regional and international research programs to explore the role of environmental factors in the fight against leptospirosis in the most vulnerable population.
+Furthermore, with the support of the National Research Agency, the institute is now involved in regional and international research programs to explore the role of environmental factors in the fight against leptospirosis in the most vulnerable population.

 As a cornerstone of these activities, the Institut Pasteur de Nouvelle-Calédonie is reinforcing its commitment to the education and training of local and regional scientists in partnership with the University of New Caledonia.

 For more information, visit the Institut Pasteur de Nouvelle-Calédonie’s official website.